-Implanted medical devices can correct certain heart conditions on a long-term basis, or may act as a transition between more serious treatment plans, such as a heart transplant.
-Implantable devices can be expensive—some estimate a price tag of $30,000 or more.
+Implanted medical devices may be recommended when other treatments don’t work.
+The options may effectively correct some heart conditions on a long-term basis.
+They may also act as a transition to a more invasive treatment plan, such as a heart transplant.

-A pacemaker is perhaps the most well known implanted medical device for heart patients.
-This small component is surgically inserted into the abdomen or chest cavity of someone suffering from arrhythmia, or irregular heartbeat.
-People with heart arrhythmia may experience beating patterns that are too fast, too slow, or uneven.
+A pacemaker is perhaps the most well-known implanted medical device for heart patients.
+It is surgically inserted into the abdomen or chest cavity.
+They’re used when people are experiencing arrhythmia, or irregular heartbeat.
+This means that heart beating patterns are too fast, too slow, or uneven.

-Less invasive treatment methods for arrhythmia include medications, a single electric shock called “cardioversion,” or ablation therapy (a catheter procedure which destroys abnormal tissue that contributes to the irregular beating pattern).
-A pacemaker is the solution when these first-line treatments fail to stabilize the arrhythmia.
+The first-line treatment for arrhythmia includes medications, a single electric shock (cardioversion), or a catheter procedure that destroys the abnormal tissue that contributes to an irregular beating pattern.
+Your doctor may suggest a pacemaker if these treatments have failed.

 How It Works